feridunAKYOL/Driving-Licence-App/development-strategy.md

 ## 12. User Story: Comments

 * A registered user can add comment and see all the comments.
+* A registered user with admin/expert role can reply to comment/feedbacks.
 Ideas about what the page should have..
 - user can post comment, question, feedback

-## 13. User Story: Add Materials
+## 13. User Story: Add Tutorial Materials

-* A registered user can add questions and tutorials.
+* A registered user with admin/expert role can add practice test questions and tutorials.

-## 14. User Story: Update Materials
+## 14. User Story: Update Tutorial Materials

-* A registered user can update questions and tutorials.
+* A registered user with admin/expert role can update practice test questions and tutorials.

-## 15. User Story: Delete Materials
+## 15. User Story: Delete Tutorial Materials

-* A registered user can delete questions and tutorials.
+* A registered user with admin/expert role can delete practice test questions and tutorials.

 ## 16. Testing